-If you live interstate, or can’t get the time off work you can use Google Maps to factor in the extra time it takes to battler the traffic.
-As you can see from comparing a drive into the city from Paddington at 9 am on a Monday, versus a Saturday it can take around 6-10 minutes extra adding 50% onto your commute time.
+As you can see from comparing a drive into the city from Paddington at 9 am on a Monday versus a Saturday, it can take around 6-10 minutes extra, adding 50% onto your commute time.

-Even if you are familiar with a local area it’s still worth thinking about who will buy the property from you in the future.
-WalkScore is a great tool to give you an idea on the local transportation situation, parks, and my personal favourite the Travel Time Map – this uses maps to show how far you can get from your potential new home by walking 20 minutes, driving 10 minutes, etc.
+WalkScore is a great tool to give you an idea of the local transportation situation and parks.
+WalkScore also has my personal favourite tool, Travel Time Map, which uses maps to show how far you can get from your potential new home by walking for 20 minutes, driving for 10 minutes, etc.

-It looks like 82 Charlotte Street is a solid buy, with a Walk Score of 94 out of 100.
-This location is considered a “Walker’s Paradise” so daily errands do not require a car which means it could be a good property for renters in the future and lots of cafes and restaurants.
+With a Walk Score of 94 out of 100, 82 Charlotte Street looks like a solid buy.
+This location is considered a “Walker’s Paradise”, so daily errands do not require a car.
+There are also lots of cafes and restaurants nearby.
+This means it could be a good property for renters in the future.

-- Hip Score: Stats on how many people are commuters & data from the Census to give you an idea on who your future rental tenants might be.
+- Hip Score: Stats on how many people are commuters & data from the Census to give you an idea of who your future rental tenants might be.

 - Family Score: Stats on local schools, daycare and universities.